225th Separate Assault Regiment: Eastern Ukraine

-In May 2024, the battalion captured the Russian modern tank Т-90 "Breakthrough".
+UAV drone units began to turn the tide in the battle.
+Drones and power banks were air dropped in to soldiers.
+In May 2024, the battalion captured a Russian Т-90 "Breakthrough" tank.
 On July 9th 2024, information surfaced that the servicemen of the 225th separate assault battalion and the 223rd military infantry brigade broke out of the 70-day encirclement on their way to Chasiv Yar.

 The battalion's personnel was expanded in July 2024.